 The tamper must be level at all times.
 Don’t just stick the edge of the tamper in there first and “roll” the tamper into it to tamp it down.
 Make sure when you enter the tamper into the portafilter to compress the espresso, push it down with the tamper head being as flat and parallel to the espresso as possible.
 This creates an even surface for the water to filter through.

-Force is important, but what’s more important is consistent force.
+Force is important, but what’s more important is a consistent force.
 It doesn’t matter how much force you use, if you push too hard on one side of the tamper and too loosely on the other side, the water will still pour through it incorrectly and the shot will have to be redone.

-This is why it’s best to tamp with your arm at a 90 degree angle, to ensure than an equal amount of force is applied throughout the entire area of the tamper’s face.
+This is why it’s best to tamp with your arm at a 90-degree angle, to ensure than an equal amount of force is applied throughout the entire area of the tamper’s face.